American Family in Spain: How Moving Abroad Gave Them More Time and Financial Freedom

 By Arielle Tucker, CFP®, EA | | 8.29.25

-In this episode of Passport to Wealth™, host Arielle Tucker, CFP®, EA speaks with Bethany Stevens, the voice behind the growing platform Your Sign to Siesta, which documents her family’s decision to step off the treadmill of American life and spend a year living intentionally in Spain.
+After building a life that checked all the boxes, thriving careers, kids, home ownership, a packed schedule, Bethany Stevens and her husband decided to hit pause.
+In this episode of Passport To Wealth®, host Arielle Tucker, CFP®, EA, speaks with Bethany, the voice behind the growing platform Your Sign to Siesta, about her family's decision to step off the treadmill of American life and spend a year living intentionally in Spain with their two children.

 "It wasn't any one trip.
 It was the feeling that we were most connected when we were traveling together, living slowly and intentionally.
 That became the goal."